shipshapecode/ember-cli-release/README.md

 1. ☑ Abort if HEAD is already at a tag
 2. ☑ Calculate new version
   1. Use `tag` option if present
+  2. Invoke custom tagging strategy if specified
-  2. Generate new version using `strategy` option (default: 'semver')
+  3. Otherwise, generate new version using `strategy` option (default: 'semver')
     - SemVer
       1. Look for latest tag using `node-semver` ordering
       2. Increment based on `major`, `minor`, or `patch` (default: `patch`)